NOTE: This guide is not tested for Ubuntu, but should work the same way.

 I recently upgraded Linux Mint to version 18.
 As with the previous time I upgraded the OS, I wanted to upgrade PostgreSQL and PostGIS as well.
 If you are upgrading from a previous version of PostgreSQL/PostGIS and have data you want to bring over to your new cluster, you have to begin with a dump of your old data.
 In the terminal:

-pg_dump -Fc my_db > my_db.dump
+pg_dump -Fc my_db > my_db.backup

 sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable sudo add-apt update

 Since the PostGIS package depends on PostgreSQL, you should get everything you need.
 If you use pgAdmin III for server management, that has to be added separately, as I have done here.

 Before you can restore your database you have to have a cluster to restore it to.
 When you install Postgres on a Debian-based Linux distro, the installer will automatically create a database cluster named

 main with a data directory in

 /var/lib/postgresql/9.5/main.
 But it’s fairly common to run a server with a small root partition, and have the database cluster, which can grow very large, on a separate data partition.
 If you follow the PostgreSQL docs for initializing a new cluster, it will work, but your new cluster will not start at system startup, and if your database client connects to

 localhost:5432 the connection will go to the default cluster created during installation.